Monty Python and the Holy Grail

 Bara says...

-The film features intense slapstick violence, frequent crude humor, and mature thematic elements that require a baseline of adolescent maturity to interpret as satire.
-Younger viewers may find the surreal imagery and aggressive combat scenes confusing or disturbing.
+The film features constant slapstick violence, frequent crude language, and absurd, non-sequitur humor that requires a level of cognitive maturity to interpret as satire.
+Younger viewers may find the dismemberment and historical mockery confusing or disturbing rather than humorous.

 Content Safety Breakdown